IrinaSing/Loruki-5/planning/retrospective.md

   building something very different from your plan is not a bad thing! what counts is that you learn from your mistakes and make a better plan next time.
 -->
+Our Project Board was similar to our Development Strategy.
+Everything what we planed was done!

 ## Stop Doing